-The Crucible Project helps a number of innovative DMU graduates each year turn an idea or product concept into a business relaity, ready to launch in less than ten months.
+The Crucible Project helps a number of entrepreneurial individuals each year turn an idea or product concept into a business reality, ready to launch in less than ten months.

 Now in it's fourth year the Project has received acclaim in the national press and was feature in an article The Economist, which showed how DMU entrepreneurs are helping make Leicester a “contender to be England’s most business-minded city”.

-Crucible helps DMU graduates explore and start their own business by providing a wide range of support, which includes:
+Crucible helps DMU entrepreneurs explore and start their own business by providing a wide range of support, which includes:

-- Access to funding to support your business needs.
+- Potential access to funding to support your business needs.

 - Free shared office space in The Innovation Centre

 - Personalised mentoring, training workshops and intellectual property advice